Lartu/mitsubachi/README.md

 also very complex for an amateur, casual client / server writer to implement.
 Mitsubachi aims to address all these issues.

-You may connect to a Mitsubachi server at [mitsubachi.lartu.net](http://mitsubachi.lartu.net) port 7107.

 ## Protocol tl;dr

 ```